debo98/GoLang-Book-Store-API/README.md

 curl -X DELETE http://localhost:8000/books/1
 ```

 Description: Deletes the book with the specified ID.
+Mutex lock/unlock is used to ensure safe deletion in a concurrent environment.

 URL Parameter: